Thomas Wintringham (Liberal politician)

 Thomas Wintringham (22 August 1867 - 8 August 1921) was a British Liberal Party politician.
 He was elected as Member of Parliament (MP) for Louth in Lincolnshire at a by-election in June 1920, but died in office the following year, aged 53.
 He died suddenly in the House of Commons reading room in the Palace of Westminster.

-The resulting by-election in September 1921, Louth's second by-election in under 16 months, was won by his wife Margaret, who became the second woman to take a seat in the British House of Commons.
+The resulting by-election in September 1921, Louth's second by-election in under 16 months, was won by his wife Margaret Wintringham, who became the second woman to take a seat in the British House of Commons.